 Near real-time speech analytics dives deeper than a quick fix

 While in areas like compliance, real-time fraud detection can be very valuable, alerting a rep to recover an already frustrated customer is not as valuable as using AI to determine the root cause of customer aggravation and eliminating those at the source via targeted training and coaching.
 For some businesses, near real-time means within a business day.
 For others, it might mean minutes or hours later.

 Customers can use Tethr to find out the root cause between a spike of customer calls within an hour.
-Although real-time technology isn’t applied here, correcting the problem within the hour is the most effective route toward overall customer effort reduction.
+Although real-time speech analytics technology isn’t applied here, correcting the problem within the hour is the most effective route toward overall customer effort reduction.

 Spend your time and resources enabling a knowledge work environment through coaching, strong technology and effort reduction.